speedbird-kk/logic-and-set-theory/README.md

 ### Equivalence classes

 There are two separate classes for finding all equivalence classes of a given relation on a given set.
-Firstly, to find all equivalence classes of a simple relation on one set A (ie. set of relations R is a subset of A x A where A is a set containing elements), use the `EquivalenceClass` class with one type and define the relation as a bi-predicate lambda expression in the constructor.
+In this section, we find all equivalence classes of a simple relation on one set A (ie. set of relations R is a subset of A x A where A is a set containing elements).
+For this, use the `EquivalenceClass` class with one type and define the relation as a bi-predicate lambda expression in the constructor.
 Then, initialise the set A with `.initSet()` taking variable arguments of the type, and use `.findEquivalenceClasses()` to get all the equivalence classes.

 For example, to print the equivalence classes of the relation ≡ (mod 3) on the set {-3, -2, -1, 0, 1, 2, 3}:
 ```java